 …[in English] “we have fifty some sounds and only twenty-six letters.
 So we have to adopt a whole variety of mechanisms to close the gap.” – Dr. Richard Venezky, Author: The American Way of Spelling: The Structure and Origins of American English Orthography

 The purpose of reading instruction is to teach students how to work out words they don’t know.
 Because teachers can’t be on the ‘live edge of learning to read’ with all of their students all the time, and because static printed words can’t provide students any help in recognizing them, our models of reading instruction have been limited to training students to remember and apply abstract rules and procedures to work out words on their own.
-That’s where it all breaks down.
+This is where it all breaks down.
 The reason reading instruction fails so many students is because it’s not available to them when they most need it – when, while trying to read, they encounter a word they don’t know.
 But what if it was available?